-The consolidated financial statements include the accounts of the Union, and its wholly owned real-estate holding subsidiary (101140532 Saskatchewan Ltd) as at December 31, 2023.
+The consolidated financial statements include the accounts of the Union, and its wholly owned real-estate holding subsidiary (101140532 Saskatchewan Ltd).
 Intercompany transactions and balances have been eliminated upon consolidation.

 1. Significant accounting policies (continued):

 (c) Basis of presentation:

 These consolidated financial statements reflect the assets, liabilities, revenue and expenses of the Union, including the Defense Fund, and the Contingency Fund.